-But, live chat reassures consumers that there are real people who are happy to help on the other side of the screen.
+But live chat reassures consumers that real people are happy to help on the other side of the screen.

-And, when a visitor has a question or technical issue that needs to be resolved before making a sale, the immediate assistance live chat can provide removes friction so the sale can proceed.
+And, when a visitor has a question or technical issue that needs to be resolved before making a sale, the immediate assistance live chat can remove friction so the sale can proceed.

 A study by customer support platform ZenDesk reported that Live Chat provides the highest level of customer satisfaction.
 People don’t want to have to pick up a phone anymore – or wait for an email response.

 So, consider adding live chat support to your eCommerce site.
-(But, only add live chat if you actually have the support resources to cover it.
-It’s infuriating waiting for a live chat rep that never shows up.)
+(But only add live chat if you have the support resources to cover it.
+Waiting for a live chat rep that never shows up is infuriating.)